billspat/ewxpwsdb/doc/dev.md

     The details for accessing the database must be put into a configuration file the code can read.
 A standard way to do this in Python is called 'dot-env'
      - create a new blank file at the top level direction named `.env`  (start with a dot)
      - in this file there is one line that has the Python SQLAlchemy database 'URL' for access.
-There is an example to view in `doc/example_dot_env.txt`  with a Postgresql URL that works with postgresql.app.
+     - There is an example to view in `doc/example_dot_env.txt`  with a Postgresql URL that works with postgresql.app.
 Note if the database is installed to use the default username as an admin (your logged-in user name), you don't need to specify a password.
 However if you are using a remote server, you will to include those things.

+     This URL includes a database name, use the same name as you used in the step "create a database instance in the server."

+     An example URL and variable setting in .env is `EWXPWSDB_URL=postgresql+psycopg2://localhost:5432/ewxpws` which works with Postgres.app where there is no password needed.

      See the [PostgreSQL dialect page for SQLAlchemy](https://docs.sqlalchemy.org/en/20/dialects/postgresql.html) for details on how to write a Postgresql URL.
 The package uses the psycopg2 library to connect.